Direct-to-Garment (DTG) Printing: The Gold Standard for Print-on-Demand Apparel

-Several decoration methods are available in the print-on-demand apparel industry, but the most popular is the direct-to-garment (DTG) printing.
+Several decoration methods are available in the print-on-demand apparel industry, but the most popular is direct-to-garment (DTG) printing.

 Trivia